 Investments in Equity and Equity-related securities involve a degree of risk and investors should not invest any funds in this Issue unless they can afford to take the risk of losing their entire investment.
-Investors are advised to read the risk factors carefully before taking an investment decision, investment decision, investors must rely on their own examination of our Company and the Issue including the risks involved.
-The Equity Shares issued in the Issue have not been recommended or approved by the Securities and Exchange Board of India ("SEBI"), nor does SEBI guarantee the accuracy or adequacy of this Red Herring Prospectus.
-Specific attention of the investors is invited of the section titled "Risk Factors" beginning on Page No. 27 of this this Red Herring Prospectus.
+Investors were advised to read the risk factors carefully before taking an investment decision in the Issue.
+For taking an investment decision, investors must rely on their own examination of our Company and the Issue including the risks involved.
+The Equity Shares issued in the Issue have not been recommended or approved by the Securities and Exchange Board of India ("SEBI"), nor does SEBI guarantee the accuracy or adequacy of this Prospectus.
+Specific attention of the investors is invited of the section titled "Risk Factors" beginning on Page No. 26 of this this Prospectus.

-ISSUER'S ABSOLUTE RESPONSIBILITY
+SUER'S ABSOLUTE RESPONSIBILITY

-Our Company, having made all reasonable inquiries, accepts responsibility for and confirms that this Red Herring Prospectus contains all information with regard to our Company and the Issue, which is material in the context of this Issue, that the information contained in this Red Herring Prospectus is true and correct in all material aspects and is not misleading in any material respect, that the opinions and intentions expressed herein are honestly held and that there are no other facts, the omission of which makes this Red Herring Prospectus as a whole or any of such information or the expression of any such opinions or intentions, misleading in any material respect.
+Our Company, having made all reasonable inquiries, accepts responsibility for and confirms that this Prospectus contains all information with regard to our Company and the Issue, which is material in the context of this Issue, that the information contained in this Prospectus is true and correct in all material aspects and is not misleading in any material respect, that the opinions and intentions expressed herein are honestly held and that there are no other facts, the omission of which makes this Prospectus as a whole or any of such information or the expression of any such opinions or intentions, misleading in any material respect.

-The Equity Shares offered through this Red Herring Prospectus are proposed to be listed on the Emerge Platform of National Stock Exchange of India Limited ("NSE") in terms of the Chapter IX of the SEBI (ICDR) Regulations, 2018 as amended from time to time.
+The Equity Shares offered through this Prospectus are proposed to be listed on the Emerge Platform of National Stock Exchange of India Limited ("NSE") in terms of the Chapter IX of the SEBI (ICDR) Regulations, 2018 as amended from time to time.
 Our Company has received an 'in-principle' approval letter dated September 5, 2024 from NSE for using its name in this offer document for listing our shares on NSE.
-For the purpose of this Issue, the Designated Stock Exchange will be NSE
+For the purpose of this Issue, the

 BOOK RUNNING LEAD MANAGER REGISTRAR TO THE ISSUE MASS Horizon Management Private Limited MAS Services Limited 19 R N Mukherjee Road, Main Building, T-34, 2 nd Floor, Okhla Industrial Area, 2 nd Floor, Kolkata- 700 001, West Bengal, India.
 Phase-II New Delhi- 110 020, Telephone: +91 33 4600 0607 Delhi, India.
-Facsimile: +91 33 4600 0607 Telephone: +91 112 638 7281/83, 114 132 0335 Email ID: smeipo@horizon.net.co Facsimile: +91 112 638 7384 Website: www.horizonmanagement.in E-mail: ipo@masserv.com Investor Grievance ID: investor.relations@horizon.net.co Investor grievance: investor@masserv.com Contact Person: Manav Goenka SEBI Registration No.: INR000000049 SEBI Registration Number: INM000012926 Contact Person: Sharwan Mangla ISSU IE PROGRAMME BID/ISSUE OPENS ON: WEDNESDAY, SEPTEMBER 25, 2024 BID/ISSUE CLOSES ON^: FRIDAY, SEPTEMBER 27, 2024
+Facsimile: +91 33 4600 0607 Telephone: +91 112 638 7281/83, 114 132 0335 Email ID: smeipo@horizon.net.co Facsimile: +91 112 638 7384 Website: www.horizonmanagement.in E-mail: ipo@masserv.com Investor Grievance ID: investor.relations@horizon.net.co Investor grievance: investor@masserv.com Contact Person: Manav Goenka SEBI Registration No.: INR000000049 SEBI Registration Number: INM000012926 Contact Person: Sharwan Mangla ISSUE PROGRAMME BID/ISSUE OPENED ON: WEDNESDAY, SEPTEMBER 25, 2024 BID/ISSUE CLOSED ON^: FRIDAY, SEPTEMBER 27, 2024